dojo/docs/dojox/grid/LazyTreeGrid.rst

 Introduction
 ============

 The Lazy-loading-TreeGrid(dojox.grid.LazyTreeGrid) is an extension of dojox.grid.TreeGrid, it is specifically designed for data store with huge nested-level rows.
-For the reason of the original TreeGrid can only do lazy-load on the 1st-level items, it doesn’t work well with large number of nested-level items.
+For the reason of the original TreeGrid can only do lazy-load on the 1st-level items, it doesn't work well with large number of nested-level items.
 The Lazy-loading-TreeGrid renders each data item as an independent row no matter which level it is, and reuse the virtual scrolling model of DataGrid for paging of either top/nested level rows.
 This Widget inherits from dojo.grid.TreeGrid, hence all methods and properties pertaining to that Widget are also applicable.

 .. code-example::
   :toolbar: themes, versions, dir